Republican congressman found guilty of lying to FBI about illegal foreign donation

 Fortenberry had not disclosed the identity of the contributor — Nigerian billionaire Gilbert Chagoury — in his campaign filings.

-The congressman faces up to five years in prison on each count, though Us media reported that supervised release is also a possibility.
+The congressman faces up to five years in prison on each count, though supervised release is also a possibility.
 His sentencing is scheduled for 28 June.

+The federal jury in Los Angeles took less than two hours before finding Fortenberry guilty.
+The jury heard closing arguments on Thursday in which prosecutors presented a slide show of all the illegal flow of foreign money into Fortenberry’s campaign.

+The prosecutors said the money came for the congressman’s support of Christians and other religious minorities in the Middle East.

 Register for free to continue reading